-This lets you adjust two sliders independently to compare any two revisions …
+You can adjust the slider buttons independently to compare any two saved revisions …

-Select the version you would like to restore and click the ‘Restore This Revision’ button …
+When you find the version you want to restore, click the ‘Restore This Revision’ button …

-To exit and return to the post or page you’re working on, click the title link …
+To cancel the operation and go back to the content editor without restoring a revision, click the post or page title link …

-You can also exit the Revisions screen without making any changes by clicking the ‘Return to editor’ link …
+You can also exit by clicking the ‘Return to editor’ link …

-As mentioned earlier, there are some changes you can make to the WordPress revisions function such as changing the autosave interval and disabling the feature altogether, but these generally involve making modifications to server files.
-If editing files inside your server unnerves you, then contact your web host or get professional assistance.
+As mentioned earlier, there are some changes you can make to the WordPress revisions function such as changing the autosave interval and disabling the feature altogether, but these usually require making modifications to code.
+If you feel hesitant about editing files inside your web server, then contact your web host or get professional assistance.

-Let’s focus, then, on some additional areas of WordPress post revisions that don’t require editing code.
+Let’s focus, then, on some additional aspects of WordPress post revisions that don’t require messing around with code.

-As soon as you create, edit, and update pages and posts, WordPress begins to store new post revisions in its database.
-These appear in a Revisions box at the bottom of your post or page …
+As soon as you save pages and posts, WordPress begins to store new post revisions in its database.
+These are displayed in a Revisions section at the bottom of your page editor …

-(Post Editor section – Viewing the Revisions list)
+(Post Editor section – The WordPress revisions list)

-If you can’t see the Revisions box, click on the Screen Options tab near the top of your screen …
+If the Revisions box isn’t visible in the Post editor screen, click on the Screen Options tab near the top of the screen …

 (Post Editor – Screen Options tab)

-Make sure that the check box next to ‘Revisions’ in the Boxes section is ticked …
+Make sure that the option for ‘Revisions’ in the Boxes section is enabled …

-You should now see the Revisions box displayed under the editor section.
-Click any link to bring up the Revisions page …
+You will now see the Revisions box below the editor section.
+Clicking a link will bring up the Compare Revisions screen …

-Having access to effective workflow functions like autosave and revisions is undoubtedly a good thing.
-If you write and edit a lot of content, however, the number of revisions can start to build up.
-This can significantly grow the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Autosave and post revisions are no doubt functions that help create a more effective workflow.
+If you write and edit extensively, however, after a while the number of revisions can start building up.
+This can significantly grow the size of your WordPress database, so it’s important to be able to manage your revisions.

-For example, if you have 10 posts published on your site and each post has an average of 5 revisions your WordPress database could be storing up to 500 copies of old data.
-If your post averages 100KB data, then with 500 post revisions, the total database space wasted is about 50MB.
+For example, if there are 10 posts on your site and each post has 5 revisions you could be storing an extra 500 copies of unnecessary data.
+If your post is approximately 100KB data, then with 500 revisions, the total database space wasted is about 50MB.

-The good news is that there are a few great plugins to help you control and manage your revisions and reduce the size of your WordPress database.
+The good news is that there are some really great (and free) plugins for WordPress to help you manage your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations, now you know how to use the WordPress Revisions feature to restore earlier post revisions.
+Congratulations, now you know how to use the WordPress Revisions feature to recover earlier saved page/post revisions.